Improbable-AI/monkey-job-runner/README.md

 *Monkey-Core* is the scheduler and coordinator for the entire Monkey system.
 There are multiple pieces that currently need to be run in order to use it.

 First of all, go into the `*monkey_core*` directory and set up a python environment and activate it.
-Currently it is tested most with `virtualenv`
+Currently it is tested most with `virtualenv`.  `Monkey-Core` also requires Python 3.8+
 ```
 python3 -m venv venv
 source ven/bin/activate